Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Funding

 \section{Funding}

 Olga Izyumtseva was supported by the British Academy through grant number RaR{\textbackslash}100741, and in part by British Academy, Cara, Leverhulme Trust through grant LTRSF24{\textbackslash}100014.
 The work of W. R. KhudaBukhsh was supported by the Engineering and Physical Sciences Research Council (EPSRC) [grant number EP/Y027795/1].
-The work by K. Elsayed was supported by the German Research Foundation (DFG) as part of project B4 within the Collaborative Research Center (CRC) 1053 - MAKI.
+The work by K. Elsayed was supported by has been funded by the German Research Foundation (DFG) as part of project B4 within the Collaborative Research Center (CRC) 1053 - MAKI as well as the DFG Cluster of Excellence PhoenixD.